maxchichi/traxel/README.md

 # traxel
-A siple yet powerful tracking pixel in PHP
+A simple yet powerful tracking pixel in PHP